 Home Loan Transfer Charges

 Home loan balance transfer is a process where home loan borrowers can transfer their balance amount from one bank to another lender if the latter is offering lower interest rates.
+While this can help reduce EMIs and save money, it is important to understand the transfer charges involved before making the move.

 What is a Home Loan Balance Transfer?